“Only you can change and grow yourself in a relationship.”

 Partner 2

-2. Learn how to express my feelings without flooding the other person with too many specifics.
+I want to learn to express my feelings without flooding the other person with too many specifics.

-3. Learn how to deal with my panic in a conversation when I feel blocked.
+I'd like you to gently help me learn how to deal with my panic in a conversation when I feel blocked.

 —————————————————————